 Mutual Funds Must Pass Through Income to Shareholders

 A mutual fund is technically an investment management company.
 In order for that company to avoid paying its own tax, it must pass through the income it receives from its investments to shareholders.
 Essentially, when you buy shares of a mutual fund, you are indirectly buying all of the underlying investments within the fund, and you’re receiving your share of any dividends, interest or capital gains that they pay out.
 Even though it might feel as if you own a single investment when you buy a mutual fund, you’re actually buying proportional shares in hundreds, even thousands of individual investments.

-Up Next: Best Mutual Funds to Invest In
+Up Next: Best Mutual Funds To Invest In Now

 Mutual Fund Share Prices Drop After Distributions